charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

+This Readme is still in progress.
+While I am able to compile NekRS without issue, I'm still unable to run any NekRS samples without fatally crashing.
+Currently the error has to do with a call to OpenMPI (MPI_WaitAll) so I am trying to recompile ompi with better error handling, and suspect my OMPI build flags are throwing it off.

-I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps.
+I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps unless explicitly stated.

-Install Ubuntu, without Graphics drivers, to a hard drive and boot into it:
+First, install Ubuntu, without Graphics drivers, to a hard drive and boot into it:

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file